New Beekeepers Dreaming of Bees

 Be realistic in your expectations and you are in for a wonderful education of bee culture.

-Read, study, learn and consider my online beekeeping class.
-Ask questions of local people, all these will be of great benefit to you.
-If you have been thinking about bees for a long time… maybe it is time to take action.
+If you have been dreaming about bees for a long time… maybe it is time to take action.